brendenwest/ad340/notes/4_navigation.rst

 - Alert dialog has 3 customizable regions - title, content, & action buttons
 - can show list of options in content area
 - activities can implement a listener interface to receive dialog click events

-Practice
- - map out screen diagram w/ entities & relationships
- - add an About activity
- - implement a toolbar with menu items
- - set different menu options on main, about, and other child screens
- - add a contextual action bar one of your screens
- - enable a popup menu
- - enable a dialog w/ 'ok' & 'cancel' buttons